 Officially launched on July 29, 2016, the Exodus wallet is one of the newer options to store your cryptocurrency.
 Exodus is a software wallet that provides a client interface for you to access and transfer your cryptocurrency holdings.

 You can store several coins in the wallet such as:

 Support for new coins is constantly being developed as well.
-You can find a list of coins on their roadmap here.
+You can find a list of coins on its roadmap here.

 The Exodus wallet interface is beautiful – plain and simple.
 Designed for “people who have never used an exchange”, the wallet avoids using technical jargon and you’re able to perform each available action in a straightforward step-by-step process.
 The design team has even gone so far as to ensure that each icon is pixel perfect to fit in easily with the rest of the layout.

 What are people saying?

 The Good: The Exodus wallet has received an overwhelming amount of positive feedback from its customers.
 Users share a love for the interface design, and many have praised the company for its quick and helpful support team.
 In an industry where support is often the lowest priority, this is great to see.

 The Bad: Even with a well-designed client and spot-on customer service, Exodus does have some room for improvement.
 Currently, you’re unable to use two-factor authentication for your account.
 This poses a security risk that you don’t have to worry about on most other wallets.